 For more information, please visit: www.atu.edu/ontrack

-By emphasizing academic excellence, active participation in community service and philanthropic activities, ongoing leadership development, and social excellence, the Office of Greek Life helps promote fraternities and sororities as an integral and productive part of the Arkansas Tech community.
-The Office of Greek Life provides guidance and support for governing councils (Interfraternity Council and College Panhellenic Council), Greek organizations, and the Order of Omega Honor Society.
+By emphasizing academic excellence, active participation in community service and philanthropic activities, ongoing leadership development, and social excellence, the Office of Fraternity and Sorority Life helps promote fraternities and sororities as an integral and productive part of the Arkansas Tech community.
+The Office of Fraternity and Sorority Life provides guidance and support for governing councils (Interfraternity Council and College Panhellenic Council), Greek organizations, and the Order of Omega Honor Society.

-Go Bold New Student Orientation is a mandatory two-day program held before classes begin.
-Orientation is designed to help incoming freshman transition into college and outlines the University’s academic, social and developmental opportunities.
-The program includes information about resources available on campus and also provides an opportunity for new students to meet their Bridge to Excellence mentor.
+Orientation is a mandatory program held before classes begin in the fall semester (in spring for transfer students).
+Orientation is designed to help incoming freshman and transfer students transition into college and outlines the University’s academic, social and developmental opportunities.
+The program includes information about resources available on campus and focuses on preparing students for academic and personal success at Arkansas Tech.

 For more information, please visit: www.atu.edu/orientation